kasper/phoenix/docs/docs/api/app.md

 - `launch(String appName, Map<String, AnyObject> optionals)` launches and returns the app with the given name, returns `undefined` if unsuccessful
 - `focused()` returns the focused app
 - `all()` returns all running apps

+### 5.0.0+

+- `launch(String appName, Map<String, AnyObject> optionals, Function callback)` launches the app with the given name and calls the callback function if provided, the callback receives the app as the first argument or `undefined` if unsuccessful

 ### Launch Optionals